Royltd1/Elk-Project/README.md

 SSH into the control node and follow the steps below:
 - Configure ELK VM with doker by adding elkservers to the /etc/ansible/hosts.
-- _TODO Update the Elk install-elk.yml file to include:
+- Update the Elk install-elk.yml file to include:
   - Increased virtual memory.
-(This is nessary for the ELK container to run.)
+(This is nessary for the ELK container to run effeciaently.)
   - Install docker.io
   - install python3-pip (Docker pyhton pip module.)
-- Run the playbook install-playbook.yml, and navigate to Kibana Landing page local work station to check that the configurations and data streams are working properly.
+- Run the playbook install-elk.yml, and navigate to Kibana Landing page local work station to check that the configurations and data streams are working properly.

 ![Kibana Home Page](./images/kibana/kibana_home.png)

 _TODO: Answer the following questions to fill in the blanks:_
-- elk-install.yml playbook  is copied to Jumpbox docker at the following loaction /etc/ansible.
+- install-elkc.yml playbook  is copied to Jumpbox docker at the following loaction /etc/ansible.
 - The playbooks will refer back to the etc/ansible/ansible.cfg file to specify the correct VM's to configure.
-  - File beat and Metric beat will be installed on the Web VM used for loadbalncing.
+ - Install File beat and Metric beat will be installed on the Web VM's used for load balncing.
+  - README /playbooks_yaml_for_elk_stack/filebeat/roles/filebeat-playbook.yml: filebeat-playbook.yml
+    - README /playbooks_yaml_for_elk_stack/filebeat/files/filebeat-config.yml: filebeat-config.yml
+  - README /playbooks_yaml_for_elk_stack/metricbeat/roles/metricbeat-playbook.yml: metricbeat-playbook.yml
+    - README /playbooks_yaml_for_elk_stack/metricbeat/files/metricbeat-config.yml: metricbeat-config.yml

 - Once all VMs and playbooks and instatlled you will need to go to the following url to access the Kibana tool. http://[your.ELK-VM.External.IP]:5601/app/kibana